 Deeply-seasoned potatoes make the best potato salad.

 Bringing together a set of usual barbecue flavors—tangy, smoky, and sweet—this is one salad worthy of a seat next to a stack of fatty brisket.

 Mashed Yukon Golds and potato-cooking liquid make this potato salad remarkably creamy.

-This is how to make the most of your ingredients.
+A lesson in how to make the most of your ingredients, in potato-salad form.

 Five ingredients and half an hour is all you need.